Daily Family Bible Studies - Preface

 Many years ago I began producing a series of Bible studies tied to the theme of my Sunday morning sermons.
 Whatever the topic of the lesson the congregation heard, they could take home a copy of the Daily Family Bible Studies that would allow them, as families, to talk about the lesson throughout the coming week.
 Families in the church, especially those with young children, found this to be a way to dig more deeply into what they heard the preacher say and discuss its practical application.

 Over time, these Daily Family Bible Studies have been used not just by families but by individuals, small groups, and Bible classes to provide a five-lesson set of topics for meditation and discussion.
 Four years’ worth of these studies are now available: (1) in the form of PDF ebooks, and (2) as posts on the WordPoints.com website.
 Readers can also subscribe to an email which arrives each Saturday morning with the study for the following week.
-(If you’d like to subscribe, https://wordpoints.com/subscribe/ is the web address to go to.)
+(If you’d like to subscribe, https://wordpoints.com/subscribe/ is the web page to go to.)

 There is great value in families talking about God’s word together (Deut.
 6:6-9).
 If we intend to transmit our faith to our families (2 Tim.
 1:5), we must do more than take our kids to church services: we must talk about God at home.
 These Daily Family Bible Studies are meant to foster the habit of family Bible study.
 If you have another study tool that accomplishes that purpose, by all means use it; many such resources are available nowadays.
 But if you need something to get you started, these studies might give you the nudge you need.